Looking for the right job for you is stressful enough, so don't make it even harder by making these common resume mistakes.

 Forgetting your contact information

-Finally, make sure you put contact information on the top!
+Make sure you put contact information on the top!
 This is such a simple mistake to make, but lots of people do it.
 If you have a great interview with someone, but they don't have a way to contact you, then you just wasted your time.
-Be sure to at least put an email address on your resume!

-Also, random thing, but have at least 2 good references ready before you apply for the job.
+Also, have at least 2 good references ready before you apply for the job.
 Make sure you've talked to your references so that they won't be surprised when a potential employee calls them.
+It's a bit old-school to have references listed on your resume, but have them at the ready just in case a future employer needs them.